Background Knowledge Probe

 I’ve continuously searched for ways to put into practice these words from Dr. King as part of all my teaching, research, and broader community engagement works.
-Over and over I’ve joined into communities of practice going out to address the digital divide and advance digital inclusion and equity only to find that I have remained too thing-oriented.
+Over and over, I’ve joined into communities of practice going out to address the digital divide and to advance digital inclusion and equity, only to find that I have remained too thing-oriented.
 And so this book is being created as part of an ongoing search for better ways to become increasingly person-centered.

 Layout of the Book

-To help us advance our full range of skills—social and technical—needed to achieve our [craft]making works, each session in this book includes two thematically-linked chapters, one more social-oriented and one more technical-oriented, devoted to a particular set of activities and associated learning outcomes.
+To help us advance our full range of skills—social and technical—needed to achieve our works as craftspeople each session in this book includes two thematically linked chapters, one more social-oriented and one more technical-oriented, devoted to a particular set of activities and associated learning outcomes.